leenathomas01/connector-os/src/shortcut_recipes/prometheus-1_apple-shortcuts.md

 ## 1. Concept
 This recipe builds a **closed-loop stress regulator** using tools you already own.
-It does not use "AI" to talk to you.
+This module does not require a language model.
+It demonstrates regulation using deterministic threshold logic.
 It uses simple math to check your biological energy (Heart Rate Variability) and modulates your environment to match your state.

 **Why HRV?**
 Heart Rate Variability is the cleanest non-invasive proxy for cognitive load, autonomic balance, and recovery.
 When you are stressed, HRV drops.